BenLand24/RocketApi/README.md

 ------------------------------------------------------------------

-Rocket Elevators New REST API for Consolidation Project API URL: https://rocket-restapi.herokuapp.com//api
+Rocket Elevators REST API URL: https://rocket-restapi.herokuapp.com//api

 How to answer the 3 requests in Postman :